moweiwei/nextjs-strapi-blog/README.md

-# Strapi Starter Next 13, Tailwind, Typescript and Strapi
+# Next 13, Tailwind, Typescript and Strapi

 note: This project was started with love by [Trecia](https://github.com/TreciaKS), [Daniel](https://github.com/malgamves) and [Paul](https://github.com/PaulBratslavsky).
 We were all new to Next 13 and Typescript.
 If you find any bugs or improvements feel free to create an issue.
 Thank you all for your support and participation.